Weyl laws for exponentially small singular values of the $\overline{\partial}$ operator: Abstract

 \section{Abstract}

-We study the number of exponentially small singular values of the semiclassical $\overline{\partial}$ operator on exponentially weighted $L^2$ spaces on the two-dimensional torus.
-Accurate upper and lower bounds on the number of such singular values are established with the help of auxiliary notions of upper and lower bound weights.
-Assuming that the Laplacian of the exponential weight changes sign along a curve, we construct optimal such weights by solving a free boundary problem, which yields a Weyl asymptotics for the counting function of the singular values in an interval of the form $[0,\mathrm{e}^{-\tau/h}]$, for $\tau>0$ smaller than the oscillation of the weight.
+We study the number of exponentially small singular values of the semiclassical $\overline{\partial}$ operator on exponentially weighted $L^2$ spaces on a compact Riemann surface.
+Accurate upper and lower bounds on the number of such singular values are established in terms of auxiliary notions of upper and lower bound weights.
+Assuming that the Laplacian of the exponential weight changes sign along a curve, we construct optimal such weights by solving a free boundary problem, which yields Weyl asymptotics for the counting function of the singular values in an interval of the form $[0,\mathrm{e}^{-\tau/h}]$, for $\tau>0$ smaller than the oscillation of the weight.
 We also provide a precise description of the leading term in the Weyl asymptotics, in the regime of small $\tau > 0$.